Jacobsen Co. Raw Buckwheat Honey Gingerbread Cake

-Buckwheat honey is the star of the show in this beautifully spiced and tender gingerbread cake.
-Buckwheat honey’s deep color and malty flavor perfectly complements the molasses and ginger spices while creating a unique spin on this classic holiday cake.
+Jacobsen Co.
+Raw Buckwheat Honey is the star of the show in this beautifully spiced and tender gingerbread cake.
+Raw Buckwheat Honey’s deep color and malty flavor perfectly complements the molasses and ginger spices while creating a unique spin on this classic holiday cake.
 We doubled down on this fantastic honey by adding it to our cream cheese frosting.
 You don’t need to make the salted caramel sauce for this cake to be a considered a success, but you won’t be sorry if you do.

 Makes one 9” double layer cake or one 9” x 13” cake